How To Survive Finals Week: Written by a Student, for a Student

 Figure Out if You Need to Work Alone or With Somebody.
 If you’re someone who get’s distracted easily, maybe make a quiet place in the library with a cup of coffee and earbuds your new home for the next week.
 Or, on the contrary, if you’re someone who becomes your own worst distraction when you’re alone, make plans to be with someone more often so their presence will help hold you accountable to do your work.

 Work Hard, then Play Hard.
 Do the hard school things in the beginning of your day, so that it leaves you with time to do something personally fulfilling later.
-For example, today I need to do the following 7 things: make two PowerPoint presentations for two different classes, a short answer writing homework assignment, type up a short paper, publish a blog post for Blogmas, film a part of a video, workout, and replace my phone.
+For example, today I need to do the following 7 things: make two PowerPoint presentations for two different classes, a short answer writing homework assignment, type up a short paper, film a part of a video, workout, and replace my phone.
 My plan is to do all the schoolwork first.
 After that comes my blog, then the rest depends on timing.
 It’s best to get the school stuff out of the way first because there’s a deadline.
 Plus, once it’s done, you’ll feel so relieved.

 Those are the ways I plan to try not dying during finals week, and so far so good.
 I’m still alive and thriving.